tariq7299/BolesaLandingPage/to-do.md

 - Add hover effects on buttons
 - Clean and tidy up the helpers.scss and create files for every group of utilities
 - CHange the name of color variables names
+- Add variable font sizes and give them to `font:` variables

 **NOT so importatnt**